slimslenderslacks/nvim-docker/README.md

 )
 ```

+This will create a set of default key bindings for the LSP.
+See [Key bindings] for instructions on how to configure your own custom
+bindings.

 ### Using Ollama

 If you have [Ollama installed](https://ollama.ai/) installed and running, this plugin
 will sometimes ask if you want to use it.
 Managing the Ollama instance is separate from
 the lifecycle of starting and stopping neovim.
-If you want to use Ollama, you'll have to start it
+If you want to try local LLMs, you'll have to make sure
-and ensure that it's listening on port `11434`.
+an Ollama server is listening on port `11434`.

 ### Using Openai

-If you don't have Ollama installed, the plugin will use Openai.
+If you don't have Ollama installed, the plugin will default to using Openai.
 However, this requires an API key, which can be set
 in two ways.

 1. Set the `OPENAI_API_KEY` environment variable before you start neovim.